AliRezaJoodi/Electronics_Modules/README.md

-It's my personal archive of useful **Electronic Modules**.
-I'm uploading them to GitHub.
+It's an archive of **Electronic Modules**.
+There are simple circuits, but useful.
+I'm uploading more file from personal archive.

 ### Pictures of the Repository
 ![](https://github.com/AliRezaJoodi/Electronic-Modules/blob/main/EEPROM_AT24Cx/Pictures/Album.jpg?raw=true)